Introduction

 2. Wise

 Previously known as TransferWise, Wise offers payment services in many different currencies.
 It also provides foreign exchange at mid-market exchange rate benchmarks, making it less expensive than traditional banks.
-Wise also lets your business operate with local bank details in more than 10 countries.
+Wise also lets your business operate with local bank details in multiple countries.
 Like Xflow, Wise automatically provides a digital FIRA with every payment.

 3. PayPal

-PayPal is one of the world's largest international payment platforms, with a user base exceeding 400 million.
+PayPal is one of the world's largest international payment platforms.
 It supports transactions in multiple currencies and provides instant access to your funds.
 This makes it a quick and convenient option for your company.

 PayPal also allows users to spend directly from their PayPal balance, has built-in seller and buyer protection, and integrates with multiple e-commerce marketplaces and platforms.
-However, it has high fees (approximately a 4.4% transaction fee, a fixed fee, and a 4% conversion fee), making it a costly option for your business.
+However, PayPal charges a percentage-based transaction fee plus a separate currency conversion fee, which typically makes it costlier than bank-beating alternatives for cross-border payments.

 What are Payoneer's limitations or areas for improvement?